joekiller/amplify-scratch/README.md

 can interact, checkout, and develop against the environment.
 Just never push directly and instead use the export workflow.

+## What is the flow
+1. `amplify init` the env without `--forcePush`.

+    - This command has Amplify create bucket and auth role names that help the CLI add categories of features to.
+2. `amplify export --out cdk/lib --yes`
+    - This is nearly the same as Amplify push and in fact, anything that isn't the same is likely a side effect/bug/migration forgotten.

+Now in the `cdk/` dir
+4. `cdk deploy --require-approval never exported-amplify-backend-stack`
+    - Push out the augmented stack that will create the custom CDK resources correctly.
+5. `amplify export pull --rootStackName "amplify-scratch2-dev-12345" --out out --frontend javascript`
+    - Update your `aws-exports.json`.

+And no `amplify push` because it'll nuke the CDK custom resource stack we attach.
+If [amplify-cli issue #12702] is ever fixed perhaps this flow will no longer be needed outside [pure CDK pipelining](https://aws.amazon.com/blogs/mobile/export-amplify-backends-to-cdk-and-use-with-existing-deployment-pipelines/).

 ## Build
 The [amplify.yml](amplify.yml) should be compatible as is to deploy and work with CDK deployed backends that work the same way you would expect from an amplify build otherwise.
 Because the CLI